 From this point on, the argument of [\cite{KM} ,Lemma 24.4.8] carries through without modification.
 Namely, by integrating by parts we see that $V_{|Y} = -v$ (under standard identifications of the corresponding bundles), and combining this with the fact that $v$ was orthogonal to the gauge orbit, an argument as in [\cite{KM} ,Lemma 15.1.4] shows that $V$ is orthogonal to the gauge-orbit on every slice $t \times Y$.
-Finally, the argument of [\cite{KM} , Proposition 15.1.3] produces, because $V$ does not vanish identically on the collar, a perturbation $\mathfrak{t} \in T_{\mathfrak{p}}\pazocal{P} = \pazocal{P}$ for which the derivative of (\ref{operator6}) in the direction of $(0 , 0,0, \mathfrak{t} )$ is not orthogonal to $(V,v)$, a contradiction. \end{proof}
+Finally, the argument of [\cite{KM} , Proposition 15.1.3] produces, because $V$ does not vanish identically on the collar, a perturbation $\mathfrak{t} \in T_{\mathfrak{p}}\mathcal{P} = \mathcal{P}$ for which the derivative of (\ref{operator6}) in the direction of $(0 , 0,0, \mathfrak{t} )$ is not orthogonal to $(V,v)$, a contradiction. \end{proof}

-If $\mathrm{ev}$ is strongly permissible, then no variation in the $P$ direction (horizontal) will be needed to achieve transversality in the previous Lemma.
+If $\mathrm{ev}$ is very good, then no variation in the $P$ direction (horizontal) will be needed to achieve transversality in the previous Lemma.
 This, together with the Remark at the end of the previous subsection, gives us the stronger result of Proposition \ref{Transv3}.